Fact-checked

 Mechanism of action: has a calming effect on the body, relieves itching.

-Dosage: squeeze the ointment (pea-sized), rub into the skin, in the area of the external genitalia, until completely absorbed.
-Smear 2-3 times a day, at least 10 days.
+Dosage: squeeze out the ointment (about the size of a pea), rub into the skin, in the area of the external genitals, until completely absorbed.
+Apply 2-3 times a day, for at least 10 days.

 Side effects: itching, allergic reaction, redness.

-Most experts recommend using candles for thrush .
-During menstruation, they can also be taken, since there are no side effects from this.
-But some recommend putting suppositories only after your periods are over, as their effectiveness decreases.
-As a rule, this is supported by the fact that during menstruation, the body is cleansed and, together with the egg, blood, other substances, including medicines, are excreted from the body.
+Most experts recommend using suppositories for thrush.
+They can also be taken during menstruation, since there are no side effects from this.
+But some recommend using suppositories only after menstruation has ended, since their effectiveness decreases.
+As a rule, this is supported by the fact that during menstruation the body is cleansed and other substances, including medications, are removed from the body along with the egg and blood.

-Contraindications for suppositories for thrush during menstruation are not indicated in the instructions, so they can be inserted even with menstruation.
-However, there is no consensus among experts.
-Some believe that suppositories should always be prescribed in the treatment of thrush, regardless of the phase of the menstrual cycle, since local remedies are always more effective.
-They are equally often prescribed both as an independent remedy, and as a component of complex therapy, and even for prevention.
+There are no contraindications for suppositories for thrush during menstruation in the instructions, so they can be inserted even during menstruation.
+However, there is no consensus among specialists.
+Some believe that suppositories should always be prescribed for the treatment of thrush, regardless of the phase of the menstrual cycle, since local remedies are always more effective.
+They are equally often prescribed as an independent remedy, and as a component of complex therapy, and even for prevention.

-Other experts argue that you should not prescribe a suppository during your period.
-It is better to resort to systemic medications , such as pills, or wait until your period is over.
-You can also use the suppository rectally.
+Other experts argue that suppositories should not be prescribed during menstruation.
+It is better to resort to systemic drugs, such as tablets, or wait until menstruation ends.
+You can also use suppositories rectally.

-For thrush with menstruation, it is quite possible to use pills .
-They have the same effect as local remedies such as candles.
+For thrush during menstruation, it is quite possible to use tablets.
+They have the same effect as local remedies, for example, suppositories.
 Only often their effect is more powerful.
 Since they eliminate the fungus not only at the level of the genital tract, but also throughout the body.
-Fluconazole, intraconazole, pimafucin, flucostad, and other agents are recommended.
-[6]
+Fluconazole, intraconazole, pimafucin, flukostad, and other remedies are recommended. [ 6 ]

 • Pimafucin

-Today, pimafucin is considered one of the most effective and safest remedies used for thrush.
+Today, Pimafucin is considered one of the most effective and safest remedies used for thrush.
 It is so safe that it can be used even during pregnancy.
-It should be noted that pimafucin is available in almost all possible forms - cream, ointment, gel, suppositories, tablets.
-Each of the forms has its own peculiarities of application, its disadvantages and advantages.
-In various situations, one or another remedy can be used.
-The choice must be made by the doctor.
+It is worth noting that Pimafucin is available in almost all possible forms - cream, ointment, gel, suppositories, tablets.
+Each form has its own application features, its disadvantages and advantages.
+In different situations, one or another remedy can be used.
+The choice should be made by a doctor.

-Alternative treatment methods can also help get rid of thrush.
+You can also get rid of thrush using folk remedies.

-As a basis, take about 50 grams of pharmaceutical alcohol or vodka, slightly heat it up in a water bath (over low heat).
-With constant stirring, add about 15-20 grams of ground wrestler root, the same amount of aconite roots.
+As a base, take about 50 grams of chemist's alcohol or vodka, warm it up a little in a water bath (on low heat).
+With constant stirring, add about 15-20 grams of ground aconite root, the same amount of aconite roots.
 Continue stirring until a slight shade appears.
 Then slowly pour in a little clove essential oil (about 2-3 drops).
 Set aside in a dark place.
 Allow to brew for at least 2 hours.
-1-2 drops are taken orally three times a day (dissolving in a glass of water), added to the water for therapeutic baths and washing (about 15-20 ml per 2-3 liters of water).
+Take 1-2 drops orally three times a day (dissolving in a glass of water), add to water for medicinal baths and douches (about 15-20 ml per 2-3 liters of water).
 It is not recommended to take it in its pure form, since aconite has a powerful effect.
-In contact with skin and mucous membranes, it can cause chemical burns.
-Hands should be washed immediately several times with clean water, soap and a brush if undiluted aconite comes into contact with the skin.
+If it gets on the skin and mucous membranes, it can cause a chemical burn.
+You should immediately wash your hands several times with clean water and soap and a brush if undiluted aconite gets on your skin.

-As a basis, take about 50 grams of cow butter and goose lard, mix with each other, melt over low heat with constant stirring.
-Pour in a small amount of a pre-prepared mixture of the following components: 30-40 ml of vodka, the same amount of hot water, 30 ml of ammonia, finely chopped pod of red pepper (preferably chili).
-Stirred, placed in the refrigerator for about an hour.
-Then they take it out, allow it to stand for about 1-2 hours at room temperature.
-Then add to the composition of medicinal baths (about 0.5-1 teaspoon of the product for 3-4 liters of warm water).
+As a base, take about 50 grams of butter and goose fat, mix together, melt over low heat while stirring constantly.
+Pour in a small amount of a pre-prepared mixture of the following components: 30-40 ml of vodka, the same amount of hot water, 30 ml of ammonia, a finely chopped pod of red pepper (preferably chili).
+Stir, put in the refrigerator for about an hour.
+Then take it out, let it stand at room temperature for about 1-2 hours.
+Then add to the composition of medicinal baths (about 0.5-1 teaspoon of the product per 3-4 liters of warm water).

-Take approximately equal shares of honey and bear lard, melt over low heat with constant stirring, slowly pour in an aqueous solution of essential oils of wormwood and geranium (for this, mix about 50 ml of warm water and 2-3 drops of oils separately).
-Also add 0.5 ml.
-Ammonia and French turpentine.
-After the solution is poured into the base, mix until a homogeneous consistency is formed, without lumps.
-Add a quarter teaspoon to 5 liters of water (used to add to the composition of medicinal baths).
+Take approximately equal parts of honey and bear fat, melt over low heat while stirring constantly, slowly pour in an aqueous solution of essential oils of wormwood and geranium (for this, mix separately about 50 ml of warm water and 2-3 drops of oils).
+Also add 0.5 ml of ammonia and French turpentine.
+After the solution has been poured into the base, stir until a uniform consistency is formed, without lumps.
+Add a quarter of a teaspoon per 5 liters of water (used for adding to the composition of medicinal baths).

-Mix in equal proportions opodeldock and copay balsam, about 3-4 tablespoons of each component, add about 2 tablespoons of wood oil and 1 tablespoon of camphor alcohol.
-All this is thoroughly mixed, until a homogeneous consistency, added to the baths at the rate of 1 teaspoon per 5 liters of water.
+Mix equal parts of opodeldoc and copaiba balsam, approximately 3-4 tablespoons of each component, add approximately 2 tablespoons of wood oil and 1 tablespoon of camphor alcohol.
+Mix everything thoroughly until a uniform consistency is achieved, add to the baths at a rate of 1 teaspoon per 5 liters of water.

 Herbal treatment

-Herbal treatment has long been considered one of the most effective methods of treating thrush.
+Herbal treatment has long been considered one of the effective methods of treating thrush.

-A decoction of chamomile is used for inflammatory, allergic reactions, for the treatment of digestive disorders, in violation of the hormonal zone, changes in reproductive function.
+Chamomile decoction is used for inflammatory, allergic reactions, for the treatment of digestive disorders, hormonal imbalances, changes in reproductive function.
 In gynecology, it is used to treat thrush, normalize the menstrual cycle, and eliminate intoxication.

-A decoction of grape leaves has antiseptic and anti-inflammatory properties, has a positive effect on mucous membranes (oral cavity, urogenital tract).
-It is used for rinsing the mouth, rinsing the nose, and rinsing for gynecological diseases.
+A decoction of grape leaves has antiseptic and anti-inflammatory properties, has a positive effect on the mucous membranes (oral cavity, urogenital tract).
+It is used for rinsing the mouth, washing the nose, washing in case of gynecological diseases.

-Dahlias (decoction of leaves, flowers) increase local immunity, normalize sensitivity, eliminate discharge and itching.
-It is mainly used for rinsing the mouth, throat, for washing and medicinal baths.
-[7]
+Dahlias (a decoction of leaves and flowers) increase local immunity, normalize sensitivity, eliminate discharge and itching.
+They are mainly used for rinsing the mouth, throat, for washing and medicinal baths. [ 7 ]

 Homeopathy

-From the section "Homeopathy" you can pick up a lot of remedies that will be effective in the treatment of thrush.
+From the “Homeopathy” section you can find many remedies that will be effective in treating thrush.

-Add 20-30 grams of alexandrian leaf, a tablespoon of ground ginger, and half a glass of date grains to ordinary alcohol (500 ml).
-They drink a glass a day.
+Add 20-30 grams of Alexandrian leaf, a tablespoon of ground ginger, and half a glass of date seeds to regular alcohol (500 ml).
+Drink a glass a day.

 To prepare the balm, take a tablespoon of mustard powder and 2 tablespoons of semolina.
 Mix thoroughly.
-All this is insisted for at least 3-4 days, they drink a teaspoon 3-4 times a day.
+Leave it for at least 3-4 days, drink a teaspoon 3-4 times a day.

-They take sand from a sea or river beach, heat it up in the oven.
-Mix with "Badyaga" ointment, which can be purchased at the pharmacy, until a homogeneous consistency is formed.
-Lubricate biologically active points responsible for the female reproductive system (the tip of the big toe, inner thighs, big toes).
+Take sand from a sea or river beach, heat it in the oven.
+Mix it with Badyaga ointment, which can be purchased at a pharmacy, until a uniform consistency is formed.
+Lubricate the biologically active points responsible for the female reproductive system (the tip of the thumb, the inner thighs, the big toes).

-Vodka or pure alcohol is taken as a basis.
-Then add about a tablespoon of the following components: ginseng herb, half-burnt herb, eleutherococcus, motherwort, rose hips.
-Stir, then set aside and give the opportunity to brew.
+Vodka or pure alcohol is used as a base.
+Then about a tablespoon of the following components is added: ginseng herb, pol-pala herb, eleutherococcus, motherwort, rose hips.
+Mix, then set aside and allow to brew.
 Drink a tablespoon 3-4 times a day.

-In ordinary alcohol (500 ml) add a tablespoon of stinging nettle, stevia, echina.
+Add a tablespoon of stinging nettle, stevia, and echinacea to regular alcohol (500 ml).
 Drink a tablespoon twice a day.

-Of course, one of the reasons for the delay in menstruation after the treatment of thrush may be pregnancy.
+Of course, one of the reasons for a delay in menstruation after treatment for thrush may be pregnancy.
 But this is far from the only reason.
-If severe or moderate itching in the intimate area acts as a concomitant pathology, it can be assumed that an allergic process, an inflammatory or autoimmune reaction will develop.
+If severe or moderate itching in the intimate area is a concomitant pathology, one can assume the development of an allergic process, inflammatory or autoimmune reaction.
 You need to see a doctor.
 This often happens.

-If the concomitant manifestations are severe peeling of the skin around the outer labia, dryness, irritation, redness, and even swelling of the skin in the intimate area, then we can assume a side effect of the treatment, including disturbed microflora.
-It usually recovers within 3-5 days after treatment.
+If the accompanying manifestations are severe peeling of the skin around the outer labia, dryness, irritation, redness, and even swelling of the skin in the intimate area, then one can assume a side effect from the treatment, including disturbed microflora.
+Usually, within 3-5 days after treatment, this is restored.

-In any case, if signs such as delay appear, you need to see a doctor.
-Perhaps this is a sign of a disease that requires treatment.
+In any case, if you notice signs such as a delay, you should see a doctor.
+This may be a sign of a disease that requires treatment.